chienomi/torblocker/README.md

 ## Usage

-Copy and Paste our simple code from (https://torblocker.com).
+Get your token from (https://torblocker.com).

 If you want to check if an IP is not from Tor browser or our blacklist:
 ```ruby